Dry Needling

 What is Dry Needling?

 Dry needling utilises a solid, very fine (.20 - .40mm) needle (as is used in Acupuncture).
 It relies on stimulating specific reactions in the target tissue for its therapeutic effect.
-This is effective for the relief of pain in muscles and connective tissue.
+This is effective for relieving pain in muscles and connective tissue.

 How Does Dry Needling Work?